2026 Edition

 Toptal is the most recognized premium freelance marketplace for technology talent.
 Its vetting process is publicly documented and rigorous — a small percentage of applicants are accepted.
 The marketplace includes AI engineers, ML engineers, and data scientists alongside a broad range of other technical roles.

-The structural distinction from Uvik is fundamental: Toptal supplies individual practitioners.
+The structural distinction from Uvik Software is fundamental: Toptal supplies individual practitioners.
 The client manages them.
 There is no team cohesion layer, no dedicated team unit, and no account-level continuity management above the individual hire.
 For buyers with strong internal technical leadership who want to select and manage individual engineers directly, this is not a drawback — it is the model working as designed.

 For AI engineering specifically, engineers with Python, PyTorch, LangChain, and related ML tooling are available in the network.
 The limitation is variability: individual quality depends on the specific hire, and team-level ML capability is not a Toptal product — it is an outcome the client must construct across individual hires.